LAeroElastics/simple-trajectory/README.md

 http://vdol.mae.ufl.edu/JournalPublications/AIAA-20478.pdf

 Solving Optimal Contorol Problem with OpenMDAO.
-Continuous time problem is converted into optimization problem, solved using SQP method.
+Converting continuous time optimal control problem into optimization problem, solved using SQP method.
-Simple dynamics model is implemented for simplification.
+This example is trajectory optimization of flying object being dominated its motion by Gravity and with some initial conditions.
+Really simple EoM is implemented to evaluate usage of OpenMDAO on this type of problem.

+default condition is as follows:
+-Evaluation Function is arranged to minimizing time.
+-State variables are velocity, position and path angle(NOT AOA).
+-Can handle both equal and in-equal restraint condition.

+These conditions are really easy to rearrange.